bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 To configure your accounts, complete the following steps:

-1.[Create a BigCommerce Sandbox Store](/api-docs/partner/getting-started/create-a-sandbox-store?source=subscription-foundation) to develop and test your apps..
+1. [Create a BigCommerce Sandbox Store](/api-docs/partner/getting-started/create-a-sandbox-store?source=subscription-foundation) to develop and test your apps.

 2. In the control panel of your sandbox store, [create a store API account](/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials) with the following scopes: